-One of the biggest challenges is keeping up with evolving consumer behavior.
+One of the biggest challenges is keeping up with evolving consumer behaviour.
 Be that adoption of new payment methods or the ways that the receiver wants to collect the money.
-There have been more entrants into the payments industry in the last three years than there have been in the last thirty.
+There have been more entrants into the payments industry in the last three years than there have been in the last 30.

 Technology is an interesting area.
 There are a lot of articles and a lot of talk about how a range of new technologies are “disruptors” such as everything’s going to be mobile to mobile or card-to-card or the blockchain.
 The established, successful cross-border payments companies all have their proprietary technology, they have their platform that allows them to move value from one jurisdiction to another at virtually zero cost.

 I think a lot of the improvements that comes from new technology will be incremental in certain processes or certain currency pairs.
 The area I am most excited about, for example is the reg tech (regulation technology) area.
 Technologies that can automate or make more efficient critical processes are clearly attractive for the businesses to engage in.
 The benefits of those technologies will accrue to the companies and to their customers in the sense of more efficient services.

 There will also be benefits around the treasury side and the working capital side.
 Fundamentally, cross-border payments companies are big treasury operations.
 We move lots of money between certain places, and the return on the capital employed to do that is an important part of the financial performance of the business.
 So I think there will be particular blockchain offerings or other technology offerings that help with that process.